DataProfunda/Student-Performance/README.md

 More data is necessary.

 # Student classifier
-Does features can tell us sex of the students?
+Does features can tell us sex of the students? <br>

-I've separated solution into two files:
+I've separated solution into two files: <br>
-AlcoholConsumption.py - basic preprocessing, categorical featuresmapping, scaling, define MultiClassifier MultiClassifierModule.py - contains ExtraTreeClassifier, RandomForestClassifier, VotingClassifier and useful function to perform training.
+AlcoholConsumption.py - basic preprocessing, categorical featuresmapping, scaling, define MultiClassifier <br>
+MultiClassifierModule.py - contains ExtraTreeClassifier, RandomForestClassifier, VotingClassifier and useful function to perform training. <br>

-For hyperparameters tuning I've used GridSearchCV. n_repetition - number of repetition for finding best classifier.
+For hyperparameters tuning I've used GridSearchCV.  <br>
+n_repetition - number of repetition for finding best classifier. <br>

 # Results
-Max accuracy: 94%
+Max accuracy: 94% <br>
-Accuracy calculated on test data.
+Accuracy calculated on test data. <br>
-There are some clear differences between male and female students, but in terms of grades, they have more or less  same results.
+There are some clear differences between male and female students, but in terms of grades, they have more or less  same results. <br>